 Walthamstow Hall became a Girls on Board School in 2018.

-Girls on Board is an award winning approach to help girls between the ages of 8 and 18 to understand and navigate the complexities and dynamics of girl friendships.
+Girls on Board is an award winning approach to help pupils between the ages of 8 and 18 to understand and navigate the complexities and dynamics of friendships.

-The language, methods and ideas employed by the scheme enable girls to solve their own friendship problems and recognises that they are usually the only ones who can.
-By empowering girls to find their own solutions, parents need worry less, schools can focus more on the curriculum and the girls learn more effectively – because they are happier.
+The language, methods and ideas employed by the scheme enable pupils to solve their own friendship problems and recognises that they are usually the only ones who can.
+By empowering girls to find their own solutions, parents need worry less, schools can focus more on the curriculum and the pupils learn more effectively – because they are happier.

-Dozens of schools and hundreds of teachers across the UK are now supporting thousands of girls in their friendships through Girls on Board which was recognised for excellence and innovation at the Independent Schools Association (ISA) Annual Awards last year
+Dozens of schools and hundreds of teachers across the UK are now supporting thousands of pupils in their friendships through Girls on Board which was recognised for excellence and innovation at the Independent Schools Association (ISA) Annual Awards.

 Medical Matters and First Aid